Ralphie May: Personal life

 On July 3, 2005, May married comedian Lahna Turner.
-The couple had two children: a daughter born in September 2007 and a son born in June 2009.
+The couple had two children, a daughter born in September 2007 and a son born in June 2009.
 The couple filed for divorce in October 2015 and sought joint custody of their children, but their separation could never be finalized.

 May struggled with obesity throughout his life.
 He participated on VH1's Celebrity Fit Club and had gastric bypass surgery in 2004, which lowered his weight to 350 lb.
 After a bout with viral pneumonia on a cruise in October 2011, May lost 40 lb.
 The following month, he suffered a near-fatal pulmonary embolism, when a blood clot from his leg became lodged in an artery.

 In many interviews, May discussed his grandmother, whom he credited with helping to care for his siblings and him when they were children.
 Speaking to the Arkansas Times in 2012, May said, "Thank goodness for my grandmother, she was a hell of a woman.
 She was really beneficial; she kept us in a stature way above our means and made sure we were taken care of as far as clean clothes and shoes."
 His Facebook biography also referred to his grandmother: "When I was a kid, my grandmother taught me how to crochet and how to quilt, and that's kind of how I do an act.
 I have one-liners, I have dirty jokes, but I also have long stories that are 10 or 20 minutes long and the laughs come every eight seconds.
 It's a different set.
 And it's a different life than most people have led."

 In an interview with the Arkansas Times in 2012, he discussed growing up in Clarksville, shedding light on some of the hardships he faced.
 He said, "It was a hard life growing up.
 It was a similar story to a lot of people in Arkansas.
 My mom was a florist.
 I'm the youngest of four.
 My father and mother hated each other, and they took it out on us.
 She'd sue him for not paying child support, then he didn't pay, and that ended up costing us a lot."

 In 2013, May and his wife Turner started a podcast together called Perfect 10.

-May helped a choking child at Spokane Airport, Washington, in 2016, performing the Heimlich manoeuvre, news outlets and the airport's social media reported that he had saved the child's life.
+May helped a choking child at Spokane Airport, Washington, in 2016, performing the Heimlich maneuver, news outlets and the airport's social media reported that he had saved the child's life.

 His memoir, This Might Get a Little Heavy, was published posthumously in December 2017.